Building a serverless application with Go, Google Cloud Run and Firebase

 Sounds pretty cheap?

-For comparison, let’s take the cheapest Cloud SQL MySQL db-f1-micro instance with shared Virtual CPU and 3 GB of storage as a reference – it costs $15.33/month.
+For comparison, let’s take the cheapest Cloud SQL MySQL db-f1-micro instance with a shared Virtual CPU and 3 GB of storage as a reference: it costs $15.33/month.
 The cheapest instance with high availability and with 1 non-shared Virtual CPU costs $128.21/month.

-Firestore is a NoSQL database, so we should not expect to build relational models in the SQL manner.
-Instead of that, we have a system of hierarchical collections.
-In our case, the data model is pretty simple, so we have only one level of collections.
+Firestore is a NoSQL database, so we shouldn’t expect to build relational models the SQL way.
+Instead, we have a system of hierarchical collections.
+In our case, the data model is simple, so we have only one level of collections.

 Firestore Console

-In contrast to many NoSQL databases, Firestore offers ACID transactions on any operation.
-It also works when updating multiple documents.
+Unlike many NoSQL databases, Firestore offers ACID transactions on any operation.
+This also works when updating multiple documents.

 Firestore limitations

-The important limitation may be the limit of 1 update / second / one document.
-It still means that you can update a lot of independent documents in parallel.
-It is an important factor that you should consider while designing your database.
-In some cases, you should consider batching operations, different documents design, or using a different database.
-If data is changing often, maybe a key-value database would be a good choice?
+An important limitation is 1 update per second per document.
+You can still update many independent documents in parallel.
+This is an important factor to consider when designing your database.
+In some cases, you should consider batching operations, different document designs, or using a different database.
+If data changes frequently, a key-value database might be a good choice.

-From my experience, the limitation of 1 update per second per document is not a serious problem.
-In most cases, when I was using Firestore, we were updating a lot of independent documents.
-This is also true when using Firestore for event sourcing - you will only use append operations.
-In Wild Workouts, we should also not have a problem with this limit. 😉
+In my experience, the 1 update per second per document limitation isn’t a serious problem.
+In most cases when I used Firestore, we were updating many independent documents.
+This also applies when using Firestore for event sourcing: you only use append operations.
+In Wild Workouts, we shouldn’t have a problem with this limit. 😉

 Note

 I have also observed that Firestore needs some time to warm up.
-In different words – if you want to insert 10 mln documents within one minute after you just set up a new project, it may not work.
-I guess this is related to some internal magic that handles scaleability.
+In other words, if you want to insert 10 million documents within one minute after setting up a new project, it may not work.
+I assume this is related to some internal mechanism that handles scalability.

-Fortunately, in the real world, it is not common to have traffic spikes from 0 to 10 mln writes / minute.
+Fortunately, in the real world, traffic spikes from 0 to 10 million writes per minute are uncommon.

 Running Firestore locally

-Unfortunately Firestore emulator is not perfect. 😉 I found some situations where the emulator was not 100% compatible with the real version.
-I also had some situations when I was doing an update and read of the same document in the transaction, and it caused a deadlock.
-From my point of view, this functionality is enough for local development.
+Unfortunately, the Firestore emulator is not perfect. 😉 I found some situations where the emulator wasn’t 100% compatible with the real version.
+I also encountered situations where updating and reading the same document in a transaction caused a deadlock.
+From my perspective, this functionality is sufficient for local development.

-The alternative may be to have a separate Google Cloud project for local development.
-My preference here is to have a local environment that is truly local and doesn’t depend on any external services.
-It is also easier to set up and can be used later in Continuous Integration.
+The alternative is to have a separate Google Cloud project for local development.
+I prefer having a local environment that is truly local and doesn’t depend on any external services.
+It’s also easier to set up and can be used later in continuous integration.

 Since the end of May, the Firestore emulator provides a UI.
 It is added to the Docker Compose and is available at http://localhost:4000/.
-When I’m writing this, sub-collections are not displayed properly in the UI in the emulator.
-Don’t worry, for Wild Workouts it’s not a problem. 😉
+At the time of writing, sub-collections aren’t displayed properly in the emulator UI.
+Don’t worry, for Wild Workouts this isn’t a problem. 😉

 Using Firestore

-Apart from Firestore implementation, the code works in the same way locally and on the production.
-When we are using emulator locally, we need to run our application with env FIRESTORE_EMULATOR_HOST set to emulator hostname (in our case firestore:8787).
-It is set in the .env file.
+Apart from the Firestore implementation, the code works the same way locally and in production.
+When using the emulator locally, we need to run our application with the FIRESTORE_EMULATOR_HOST environment variable set to the emulator hostname (in our case firestore:8787).
+This is set in the .env file.

-On production, all magic is done by Google Cloud under the hood, and no extra configuration is needed.
+In production, Google Cloud handles everything under the hood, and no extra configuration is needed.

 firebaseClient, err := firestore.NewClient(ctx, os.Getenv("GCP_PROJECT"))